 The Company is a participating employer in the Northern Electric Group of the Electricity Supply Pension Scheme (the "Scheme"), a defined benefit scheme.
-Full details of the Company's commitments to the Scheme and the associated deficit repair payments are provided in Note 22 to the accounts.
+Full details of the Company's commitments to the Scheme and the associated deficit repair payments are provided in Note 23 to the accounts.

-During 2010, Northern Electric plc, the Company's immediate parent company and the Principal Employer of the Scheme, was engaged with the Group Trustees in the triennial actuarial valuation process, as at 31 March 2010, in order to determine the funding position of the Scheme and the associated deficit repair arrangements.
-Those discussions are continuing as at the date of these accounts.
+During the Regulatory Year, Northern Electric plc, an associated company in the CE Group and the Principal Employer of the Scheme, was engaged with the Group Trustees in the triennial actuarial valuation process, as at 31 March 2010, in order to determine the funding position of the Scheme and the associated deficit repair arrangements.
+The actuarial valuation concluded that there was a shortfall of assets in the Scheme compared to the value of accrued benefits of £276m.